mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 __tsvg write__ _filename_

-> writes the current svg code into the given filename with the current width and height settings.
+> Writes the current svg code into the given filename with the current width and height settings.
+  Supported file extensions are *.svg* or if the tool *cairosvg* is installed as well *.png* and *.pdf*.

 __tsvg tag__ tagname _args_